1872 Arkansas gubernatorial election

-The 1872 Arkansas gubernatorial election was held on 5 November 1872, in order to elect the Governor of Arkansas.
-Republican nominee Elisha Baxter defeated Liberal Republican nominee Joseph Brooks.
+The 1872 Arkansas gubernatorial election was held on November 5, 1872, in order to elect the Governor of Arkansas.
+Republican nominee Elisha Baxter defeated Joseph Brooks, who was nominated by the Liberal Republican-affiliated state Reform Party.
 The results of the election led to the Brooks-Baxter War, in which Brooks unsuccessfully attempted to take control of the state government with force.